sleeptoken/zettelkasten/Android Deep Links.md

 Generally, deep links are interesting because they increase the attack surface of activities from just app to app communication to the whole web.
 - If a user clicks on an evil link and that could trigger this activity, the information the website can pass along in the intent to the target app is much more limited than in an app to app communication using `startActivity`.
 - But if there is an issue, it's automatically a lot more critical because you can reach it from a website.

+Exposing activities through a deep link could happen accidentally.
+Also some developers intended the exported activities just to be called by a link which is very limited, but these exposed activities can still be called by other apps as well.

 ### References
 [Intent Attack Surface](https://app.hextree.io/courses/intent-threat-surface/android-deep-links)